9 Amazing Medicinal Properties of Yucca

 What you Should know About Yucca

-Just as in Asia where the lower class consume rice, and in the West corn is a basic food in most homes, in Central America the manioc, or yucca, is a main ingredient in everyday dishes.
+Just as in Asia where the lower class consume rice, and in the West corn is a basic food in most homes, in Central America the manioc, or yucca is the main ingredient in everyday dishes.

 - Yucca contains a lot of carbohydrates in the form of starch.